sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/post-electronics-archive.md

 Currently, the most promising media for storing images of pages or plain text are:

-- High quality ceramic tiles
+- High quality ceramic tiles - either engrave with laser or do kiln-fired ceramic tile printing.
-- Nickel Disk
+- Nickel Disk with laser engraving.

 Reading mechanism - magnifying lens, microscopy.